When and where?

 Will you accept entries on the day for the Half Marathon or 10K?

-Yes, we will be accepting limited entries on the day for both races (unless the 10k has reached it’s 1500 capacity).
+Yes, we will be accepting limited entries on the day for both races (unless either event has reached it’s sell-out capacity).
 Payment must be made in cash at the rate of £40 for the 10k and £40 for the half marathon.

 When will entries for the Half Marathon and 10k close?

 Will I get a race pack for the Half Marathon and 10k, and what will be in it?

 Yes, you will get a race pack for both events.
 It will include your time chipped race number, baggage tag and your Event Day Guide.
-Please note you will not require a timing chip for your shoe as these are built into our new race numbers.
+Please note you will not require a timing chip for your shoe as these are built into our race numbers.

 How and when do I get my race pack?

 During the registration process you will have been asked whether you want to collect your race pack from Simply Sports, in Reigate the week before the event or have it posted out to you.
+The deadline for registration to have your pack posted out is the 27th August.
 Race packs will be available for collection the week before race day.

 Can I run in fancy dress?